Dumble Overdrive Special: Design

-While a Dumble amplifier's clean tones are highly prized by guitarists, the Overdrive Special's selling point is its overdriven tones.
-Unlike conventional channel-switching amplifiers, however, the Overdrive Special does not have a proper lead channel, but rather an Overdrive mode with an extra preamp tube and two additional triodes of gain following the amp's standard preamp circuit, effectively creating a cascading-gain preamp with four gain stages.
+Compared to amplifiers like Dumble's Steel String Singer and its clean tones, the Overdrive Special's attraction is its overdrive.
+For its Overdrive channel, the Overdrive Special uses an extra preamp tube and two additional triodes of gain following the amp's standard preamp circuit, creating a cascading-gain preamp with four gain stages.
 Guitar Player described the amp's overdrive as a "thick, creamy, rich, yet clear and articulate lead tone that is also extremely dynamic and tactile."
-In its own piece, Guitar World noted the Overdrive Special is famous for its "unforgiving character", as the amp's transparentness and extreme touch sensitivity will "lay bare" any deficiencies in a player's technique.
+In its own piece, Guitar World noted the Overdrive Special has an "unforgiving character", as the amp's transparentness and touch sensitivity will expose any deficiencies in a player's technique.
 The piece further noted that the "overdrive of an Overdrive Special is powerful, and when you really get to crank it in a locked soundproof booth, it can be quite overwhelming."
-Producer Bob Rock stated the Overdrive Special was best-suited to virtuosos like Michael Landau, citing the amp's articulation in the hands of a gifted player.
+Producer Bob Rock stated the Overdrive Special was best-suited to virtuosos like Michael Landau, citing the amp's articulation.

+Dumble himself advised, "The best way to approach an Overdrive is real slow.
+Walk up to it, look at the knobs, have it turned down real low, and then get a feeling for it.
+Learn what to do with your fingers to make it respond well.
+If you walk right up to it, it has a tendency to absolutely frighten some people."